• Skip to main content

 Tourist woman walking through the lively backstreets of Beyoğlu filled with people

-Pros: The cultural heart of Istanbul — walking distance to both the Old City and the Bosphorus.
-Brimming with art galleries, cinemas, lively cafés, and bars along Istiklal Street.
+• Pros: The cultural heart of Istanbul, with easy access to both the Old City and the Bosphorus.
+Rich in art galleries, cinemas, cafés, and nightlife around Istiklal Street.

-Cons: Taksim Square and nearby streets get overcrowded on weekends.
-Noise from crowds and traffic can be disturbing.
-Slightly less safe compared to Sultanahmet.
+• Cons: Taksim Square and surrounding streets can become overcrowded, especially on weekends.
+Noise from crowds and traffic may be an issue, and the area feels less calm than districts such as Sultanahmet.

 2. Taksim Square